stfc/PSyclone/doc/developer_guide/psyir_backends.rst

 .. note:: Using the language backends to generate the PSy-layer code is supported by the Nemo and GOcean APIs.
-For the GOcean API the algorithm-layer is also transformed using the language backends.
+For the GOcean API the algorithm-layer is also generated using the language backends.
 LFRic support is still under development, see #1010.